facebook-pixel

 If you can, stick to main roads if it’s snowy or icy.
 Main roads are more likely to be gritted.
 On a non-gritted road, try not to drive in the tracks of previous vehicles as the snow will be more compressed and slippery.

 Watch out for black ice too.
 It can be very difficult to spot, but try to look out for road surfaces that look shiny or wet on a cold day, particularly on quiet or shaded stretches of road.
-If you hit black ice, keep your steering wheel straight and maintain your speed.
+Your steering may feel light or unresponsive when you drive over it.
+If this is the case, keep your steering wheel straight and maintain your speed.
 To slow yourself down, change down gears.
 Try to avoid touching your brakes as you may then go into a skid.

 Strong winds